arubhardwaj/Beep.jl/README.md

 # Add more sounds

-Feel free to make a PR and add more sounds for notification.
-From [Zapslat](https://www.zapsplat.com/).
+Feel free to make a PR and add more sounds for notification from [Zapslat](https://www.zapsplat.com/).

 # Credits